tardiobscurus/pass-gen/README.md

 ![Main Logo](./logo.png)

-passGen (Beta 0.1) is a simple password generator using Python and Tkinter, that will create, delete and save your passwords in a simple txt file.
+PASSgen (Beta 0.1) is a simple password generator using Python and Tkinter, that will create, delete and save your passwords in a simple txt file.

 ---